 "Why did you choose Get Fit NH?

-What changes did you notice in the first few weeks after joining?
+What changes did you notice in the first few weeks?

 What outside of Get Fit NH has become easier since starting?